mg1986/Snake/README.md

 # Snake
 A Java Swing version of the classic Snake game.
+To run, compile all java files and run Application.